Prateet12/Frontend/Project_Setup.md

 - **Path:** Server -> src -> public
 - **Method:**
-  - Ensure an empty public directory is initialized every time.
+  - Ensure an empty public directory is initialized for the project setup.
   - Store the files in this public directory.

 ---